-3.9 Bodywork between the rear wheels:
+3.9 Bodywork between the rear wheels :

-- 3.9.1 No bodywork more than 100mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 330mm forward of it, may be more than 600mm above the reference plane. - 3.9.2 No bodywork between 75mm and 480mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 150mm behind it, may be located between 375mm and 600mm above the reference plane.
+- 3.9.1 No bodywork situated between the rear wheel centre line and a point lying 330mm forward of it, and which is more than 100mm from the car centre line, may be more than 600mm above the reference plane. - 3.9.2 No bodywork situated between the rear wheel centre line and a point lying 150mm behind it, and which is between 75mm and 480mm from the car centre line, may be located between 375mm and 600mm above the reference plane.

-3.10 Height behind the rear wheel centre line:
+3.10 Height behind the rear wheel centre line :

-- 3.10.1 Any part of the car behind the centre line of the rear wheels must not be more than 800mm above the reference plane. - 3.10.2 No bodywork behind the centre line of the rear wheels, and more than 150mm each side of the longitudinal centre line of the car, may be less than 300mm above the reference plane. - 3.10.3 Any bodywork more than 150mm behind the rear wheel centre line which is between 300mm and 600mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 300mm and 375mm above the reference plane and between 150mm and 500mm behind the rear wheel centre line.
-When viewed from the side of the car no longitudinal cross section may have more than one closed section in the lower area.

-Any bodywork behind the rear wheel centre line which is more than 375mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 600mm and 800mm above the reference plane and between the rear wheel centre line and a point 350mm behind it.
-When viewed from the side of the car, no longitudinal cross section may have more than two closed sections in the upper area.
-Furthermore, the distance between adjacent sections at any longitudinal plane must not exceed 15mm at their closest position.

-In side view, the projected area of any bodywork lying between 300mm and 800mm above the reference plane and between the rear wheel centre line and a point 600mm behind it must be greater than 230000mm2.
+- 3.10.1 No part of the car behind the rear wheel centre line may be more than 800mm above the reference plane. - 3.10.2 No bodywork behind the rear wheel centre line, and more than 150mm each side of the car centre line, may be less than 300mm above the reference plane. - 3.10.3 Any bodywork more than 150mm behind the rear wheel centre line which is between 300mm and 600mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 300mm and 375mm above the reference plane.
+When viewed from the side of the car no longitudinal cross section may have more than one closed section in this area. - 3.10.4 Any bodywork behind the rear wheel centre line which is more than 600mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between the rear wheel centre line and a point 350mm behind it.
+When viewed from the side of the car, no longitudinal cross section may have more than two closed sections in this area.
+Furthermore, the distance between adjacent sections at any longitudinal plane must not exceed 15mm at their closest position. - 3.10.5 No part of the car between 75mm and 480mm from the car centre line may be more than 500mm behind the rear wheel centre line.
+Any parts of the car less than 75mm from the car centre line and more than 500mm behind the rear wheel centre line must be situated between 250mm and 500mm above the reference plane. - 3.10.6 In side view, the projected area of any bodywork lying between 300mm and 800mm above the reference plane and between the rear wheel centre line and a point 600mm behind it must be greater than 230000mm2.

-3.11 Bodywork around the front wheels:
+3.11 Bodywork around the front wheels :